 The Essence of Gnōthi Seauton: Beyond Intellectual Understanding

-Modern Society: The Flight from Self-Knowledge
+Modern Society: The Flight From Self-Knowledge

 Beyond Duality: Transcending the Divided Self